Top-Selling Tours in Rome

 Christmas and New Year see price spikes but fewer crowds than summer.
 Budget Planning Tip: Visit during shoulder season for optimal balance of pleasant weather, manageable crowds, and reasonable prices.
 Booking mid-week (Tuesday-Thursday) costs less than weekends.
 Avoid Easter week and the first week of June (Italian holidays) when prices spike.

-Places to Stay in Rome
+Where to stay in and around Rome